molgenis/molgenis-ops-helm/charts/molgenis-nexus/README.md

   We need this container to avoid permission issues on the NEXUS docker
 - 1 NEXUS container
-- 1 MOLGENIS-httpd container (to proxy the registry and docker to one domain)

 ## Backup restore
 There are two steps in restoring the NEXUS.